biojava/biojava.github.io/_wikis/BOSC2009_Presentation.md

 viewers.
 These have been made available as open source as a stand-alone project.
 Work is currently under way to provide a more close integration with BioJava

-The BioJava website is <http://biojava.org/>.
-The version 1.7 release can be downloaded from ...

 Content for abstract / talk :